 3. SONG-HD Vascular Access Consensus workshop

-On Friday 18th November 2016 in Chicago, 59 patients, caregivers and health professionals came together to discuss how to “best” measure vascular access in trials in patients on haemodialysis.
-The attendees reviewed the initial results of the review and survey, and contributed their experiences and expertise, which will inform the selection of a core outcome measure.
+On Friday 18th November 2016 in Chicago, 59 patients, caregivers and health professionals came together to discuss how to “best” measure vascular access function in trials in patients on haemodialysis.
+The attendees reviewed the initial results of the review and survey, and contributed their experiences and expertise, which has inform the selection of a core outcome measure which is currently being validated in an international multicentre study called VALID (Vascular Access outcome measure for function: a vaLidation study in haemodialysis).

 Attendees* and contributors: Carmel Hawley (Chair)*, Charmaine Lok*, Eric Chemla, Kevan Polkinghorne*, Lai-Seong Hooi*, Li Zuo*, Raymond Vanholder*, Rob Quinn*, Timmy Lee*, Tushar Vachharajani*, Andrea Viecelli*, Jonathan Craig, Brenda Hemmelgarn, Braden Manns*, David Wheeler, John Gill, Peter Tugwell, Sally Crowe, Tess Harris*, Wim Van Biesen, Wolfgang Winkelmayer, Allison Tong*, Nicole Evangelidis, Angela Ju*, Camilla Hanson*, Emma O’lone*, Benedicte Sautenet*, Bharathi Reddy*, Stuart Sprague, Michelle Josephson*, Adeera Levin, Aliza Thompson, Angela Wang*, Anna Porter*, Brigitte Schiller, David Harris, David Johnson*, Dori Schatell*, Eduardo Lacson Jr*, Elena Bavlovlenkov, Fergus Caskey*, Giovanni Strippoli*, Harold Feldman*, Jan Tordoir, Jennifer Flythe, John Kusek*, Kevin Abbott*, Laura Dember*, Lilia Cervantes*, Louise Moist*, Lynn Poole*, Marcello Tonelli*, Maurizio Gallieni*, Meghan Elliot*, Michael Klusmeyer*, Michelle Robbin*, Miguel Riella, Peter Kerr*, Pietro Ravani, Prabir Roy-Chaudhury*, Ronke Apata*, Sharrilyn Evered, Stephan Segerer, Stephen Fadem*, Stephen McDonald*, Suetonia Palmer*, Tammy Poma*, Vanja Sikirica*, Vivek Jha*, Alison Mayers*, Barry Bell*, David Ennis*, David Mayers*, Donald Walker, Harvey Saver, Harvey Wells, Jane Carter*, Kimberly Hardy*, Mary Ennis*, Metarose Johnson*, Michael Thomas, Nieltjie Gedney, Noah Rouse Jr*, Quinetta Taylor, Sarita Wright*, Uthman Muhammad*, Vanessa McNortan*